Mexican Senate passes labor overhaul to ensure union freedom

-MEXICO CITY — Mexico’s Senate has approved a labor law overhaul aimed at ensuring workers can freely vote for their union representation and contracts.
+MEXICO CITY — Mexico’s Senate approved a labor law overhaul Monday night aimed at ensuring workers can freely vote for their union representation and contracts.

 The new law requires secret-ballot union votes and proof of workers’ consent for contracts.
 The changes are needed to win approval of the new U.S.-Mexico-Canada trade agreement, which was negotiated to replace the old NAFTA accord.